f5devcentral/f5-rseries-training/docs/rseries_performance_and_sizing.rst

 Memory Sizing
 =============

 In general migrating from an iSeries to the equivalent rSeries model in the mid-range will mean either 1.3x or 2.6x more memory.
 For the high-end it will either be 2.x more memory, or the same amount of memory (when comparing the 11600/11800).
+Moving from an i11x00 to an r12x00 will see a 2x increase in memory but less memory per vCPU.

 .. image:: images/rseries_performance_and_sizing/low-end-memory.png
   :align: center